SuadeLabs/fire/documentation/properties/purpose.md

 ### intangible
 This is an asset that lacks physical substance such as a patent, brand, trademark, or copyright

+### intangible_lease
+This is a lease related to an intangible asset.

 ### interest
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report